HOW TO JOIN THE READATHON

 Our Disability Readathon runs for the entire month of April!

 Physical books, audiobooks, and ebooks are all valid.
-We also included other texts like tweets, podcasts, and more.
+We also include other media like videos, games, and more.

 This event is meant to be fun - as long as you’re reading about disability, you are officially part of the readathon!
 Alter any of the challenges to make them more accessible for you.
 This is not a contest of how many books you can read, but it is our way of highlighting the importance of disability in media.